wandevs/wandevs.org/docs/ethereum-inbound-revoke.md

   .then(sendRevoke)
 ```

-The `getNonceEth` and `printReceipt` functions are the same as before and can
-be copied over from the `eth2weth.js` script.
-Then, we just need to define the
+Then, we just need to define the `sendRevoke` function.
-`sendRevoke` function.

 ```js
 function sendRevoke(txCount) {